Is it completely safe and risk-free to drink a little alcohol while pregnant, such as a glass of wine?

 Myth: My doctor said it’s fine to have a glass of wine or two while pregnant.

-Your doctor is uninformed about the risk of prenatal alcohol exposure or is uncomfortable talking with his or her patients about the risks to your embryo or fetus associated with prenatal alcohol use.
-Unfortunately, many doctors are not properly educated about this issue.
-ACOG, The American Congress of OB/GYNs, advises women to not consume any alcohol while pregnant.
-Some doctors tell women that it’s OK to drink a little wine because they are not comfortable talking with women who might not be interested in abstaining from alcohol or have difficulty doing so.
+Your doctor might not be informed about the risk of prenatal alcohol exposure or could be uncomfortable talking with you about the risks to your embryo or fetus associated with prenatal alcohol use.
+Unfortunately, many doctors are not properly educated about the risks associated with prenatal alcohol exposure.
+The American Congress of Obstetricians and Gynecologists (ACOG) advises women to not consume any alcohol while pregnant.
+Some doctors tell women that it’s okay to drink a little wine because they are not comfortable talking with women who might not be interested in abstaining from alcohol or have difficulty doing so.

 Myth: My friends or family members drank a bit and their kids are fine.

 Every pregnancy is different.
 Not everyone who drinks while pregnant will have a child with measurable problems at birth, adolescence, or even adulthood, just like not every cigarette smoker will develop lung cancer.
 The fact remains that alcohol is toxic to the developing baby.
 Why take the risk?

 Also, some children may have subtle damage from being exposed to alcohol that is not evident until school-age or later, such as problems with learning and behavior.
 In many of these cases, the problems are most often not linked to the prenatal alcohol exposure, inhibiting an accurate diagnoses and delaying appropriate intervention.
 According to Dr. Susan Astley Ph.D. and Dr. Therese Grant Ph.D., “Children exposed to and damaged by prenatal alcohol exposure look deceptively good in the preschool years.
 The full impact of their alcohol exposure will not be evident until their adolescent years.”

 Myth: There is no evidence of any effects from just one drink.